 Can Guppies Eat Bread?

-I’ve wrote a whole article on this topic.
-In short, guppies can eat bread, however you should not feed them bread or breadcrumbs.
+I’ve written a whole article on this topic.
+In short, guppies can eat bread, however, you should not feed them bread or breadcrumbs.
 Please read the linked article to find out why.

 Can Guppies Eat Apple?